Centro Hispano Marista

 Location3790 Ashford Dunwoody RoadAtlanta, GA 30319 United States

 Centro Hispano Marista offers GED preparation to all adults willing to complete their high school education so they can pursue the dream to continue with their studies, aspire to better jobs and secure a promising future for themselves and their families.
 Everyone is welcome at Centro, regardless of their nationality, faith or immigration status.

 Centro Hispano Marista is a GED preparation program hosted at Marist School and made possible by the sponsorship of the Society of Mary.
 An important aspect of Centro Hispano Marista's mission is to reach out, in the name of Jesus and in the spirit of Mary, His Mother, to those who are forgotten or neglected by society.

 Aware of the critical need for education and faith formation among the growing population of Hispanic young adults in the Atlanta area, the Marists identified the needs of this group as clearly meeting the criteria of its mission.

 Fr.
-John Harhager, SM, president of Marist School, was called upon to supervise Marist School’s response.
-Fr.
-Bill Rowland, SM, was delegated to represent Fr.
-Harhager and to help coordinate Marist School’s response to this need.
-Marist parents of alumni, Sal and Mary Ann Arias, and Carlos Vizcaino, who directed the outreach to the Hispanic community at Our Lady of the Assumption, worked together to determine how best to utilize the resources available at Marist School.
-It was soon apparent that the need for GED certification among the Hispanic young adults was a critical.
-The Centro Hispano Marista, sponsored by the Society of Mary and hosted at Marist School, became the response to this need and the first classes were offered in the fall of 2012.
+John Harhager, SM, president of Marist School at the time, together with Marist parents of alumni, Sal and Mary Ann Arias, and Carlos Vizcaino, who directed the outreach to the Hispanic community at Our Lady of the Assumption, worked together to determine how best to utilize the resources available at Marist School.
+The Centro Hispano Marista, sponsored by the Society of Mary and hosted at Marist School opened its doors in the fall of 2012.